Society of Antiquaries of London: History and antecedents

 Following the London Blitz, the society organised many of the excavations of Roman and medieval ruins exposed by the bombing of the City, with annual surveys performed every year between 1946 and 1962.
 Among other finds, they discovered the previously unknown London citadel (arx) in the northwest corner of the London Wall.
-The findings were summarized in 1968 by W. F. Grimes.
+The findings were summarised in 1968 by W. F. Grimes.

 In 1962, the society became the owner of the house and land of Kelmscott Manor, the former home of William Morris.

 In 2007, the society celebrated its tercentennial year (recognising the first, less formal meetings) with an exhibition at the Royal Academy entitled Making History: Antiquaries in Britain 1707–2007.
 The tercentenary was also marked by two substantial publications: a collection of seventeen scholarly essays on the parallel themes of the history of the society itself and changing interpretations of the material relics of the past over the three centuries of its existence; and the illustrated catalogue of the exhibition, which included fifteen shorter thematic essays by various expert contributors.

 The society faced controversy in 2019, when its council was unable to pass a resolution to eject fellow Hubert Chesshyre.
 In 2015, a trial of the facts had reached the verdict that Chesshyre had committed child sexual abuse offences, leading to a recommendation from the Honours Committee that he be stripped of honours.
 The council issued a statement saying that it "regrets that a majority of those present [at the vote] did not see fit to support the resolution" and that the incident showed "need to modernise the society's statutes and governance procedures".

 In 2020, following comments made by David Starkey on slavery and genocide, the society announced that they were modernising their procedures for dealing with behaviour which runs contrary to their values.
 Starkey subsequently resigned his fellowship.

 Library

 The society's library is the major archaeological research library in the UK.
 Having acquired material since the early 18th century, the Library's present holdings number more than 100,000 books and around 800 currently received periodical titles.
 The catalogue include rare drawings and manuscripts, such as the inventory of all Henry VIII's possessions at the time of his death.

-As the oldest archaeological library in the country, the Library holds an outstanding collection of British county histories, a fine collection of 18th- and 19th-century books on the antiquities of Britain and other countries and an exceptionally wide-ranging collection of periodical titles (British and foreign) with runs dating back to the early to mid-19th century.
+As the oldest archaeological library in the country, the Library holds an collection of British county histories, a collection of 18th- and 19th-century books on the antiquities of Britain and other countries and an wide-ranging collection of periodical titles (British and foreign) with runs dating back to the early to mid-19th century.